bowstave/meta-writer/README.md

 ## Usage

 Nodes are created hierarchically using a name and a path.
-Let's say we want to create a Metanet tree for a photo album called myalbum.
+Let's say we want to create a Metanet tree for a photo album called `myalbum`.
 We would first create the root node:

 `meta-writer --path /myalbum/0 "My first album"`